tmeulenb/push_swap/README.md

 # push_swap - A sorting algorithm using two stacks and limited operations.

 __Push Swap was the first project implementing algorithms using C at Codam.
+The project consist of two programs, checker and push_swap. push_swap sort a array of integers and writes the commands to the stdout.
+Checker reads these commands and executes them.
+If the array is sorted the output is "OK", if not the output will be "KO".
 The following is a description of the program:__

  </br>